Star Wars Galaxies Chronicles

 Teras Kasi Artist

-It would be the last profession I would train.
+It would be the last profession I trained.

 A Guide to Teräs Käsi Artist and Brawling